jjungmincho/til/github/deploying.md

 - Refers to Publishing
 - Deployment is when a project is packaged and shared on the Internet.
 Unlike publishing

-## Configuring a publishing source for your GitHub Pages site
+## Configuring a publishing source for your GitHub Pages site using Github Desktop App

+0. Click New branch
-1. Create a branch: `gh-page`
+1. Create a branch: `gh-pages`
-2. Commit to `gh-page`
+2. Click Publish branch `gh-pages`
 3. Go to your github
-4. navigating in your browser to the URL `http://<your-github-username>.github.io`
+4. navigating in your browser to the URL `https://<your-github-username>.github.io/<project-name>`

 **Make sure the current branch is back to `master` when making changes in the original file after creating a branch in the Github Desktop**
 => This will allow you to ensure all of your sites are deployed automatically whenever you push to GitHub